zgilkerson/azure-pipelines-agent/docs/preview/yamldeserialization.md

 ### Template chaining

 Templates may reference other templates, but only at lower level objects in the hierarchy.

+For example, a process template can reference a phases template.
+A process template cannot reference another process template.

 ### TODO: Discuss overrides and selectors